TrueLayer/google-AP2/samples/python/scenarios/a2a/human-present/pay-by-bank/README.md

 ## Supported scenarios

 Currently, we support 3 different scenarios:
-1. Single immediate payments
+1. VRP commercial mandate for a new user
 2. VRP commercial mandate for a returning user
-3. VRP commercial mandate for a new user

-### Single immediate payments
+3. Single immediate payments

-In the single immediate payment scenario, the shopping agent yields a link to our Hosted Payments page where the user can authorise and complete the payment on a selected bank.
-Once the payment is completed, a receipt is created and shown to the user for confirmation.

 ### VRP commercial payments